hrsvrn/transformers-from-scratch/README.md

 ```

 The script will:
-- Download and prepare the OPUS Books English-Swedish dataset
+	- Download and prepare the OPUS Books English-French dataset
 - Build or load tokenizers for both languages
 - Train the Transformer model
 - Save checkpoints in the `weights/` directory